 Everyone’s talking about Mt.
 Pulag, the gateway to the infamous sea of clouds.
 It’s like a must for everyone’s bucket list, which it should really be.
-Witnessing one of God’s creation is like transcending to a different state of being.
-But when I climbed it, it was not included in my bucket list and didn’t even planned on climbing it.
-Before the climb, I didn’t even hear of it before, I have no idea where it is or how high it is.
+Witnessing one of God’s creations is like transcending to a different state of being.
+But when I climbed it, it was not included on my bucket list and didn’t even plan on climbing it.
+Before the climb, I hadn’t even heard of it before, I had no idea where it is or how high it is.
 I didn’t even bother researching it.
 I was CLUELESS.

 We rested for an hour before continuing our trek.
-The others past us and we’re now again last.
-The trail going to the campsite is now easy, no more assaults.
+The others passed us and we’re now again last.
+The trail going to the campsite is now easy, with no more assaults.

 We arrived at the campsite last.
 The campsite is on a flat grassland, surrounded by tall grasses.
 It is just a few meters from the summit.
-We pitched our tent beside the grasses to cover us from strong winds.
-I felt tired but thought I can sustain until tomorrow.
+We pitched our tent beside the grasses to protect ourselves from strong winds.
+I felt tired but thought I could sustain it until tomorrow.

 But… I was wrong.

 After a few minutes of rest, I suddenly felt cold.
 I was shivering and feeling hot.
 Feeling some chills.
-I told Ge I will rest for now inside the tent and sleep it over, maybe after a while, I will be better.
+I told Ge I would rest for now inside the tent and sleep it over, maybe after a while, I would be better.

-The time has come for the summit.
-Call time is 3 AM.
+The time had come for the summit.
+The call time was 3 A.M.
 Not wanting to be left behind, I stood up and got outside.
 It felt cold but I didn’t shiver.
-I didn’t know what happen, but I’m now okay.
+I didn’t know what happened, but I’m now okay.

 We continued our trek through the dark.
 Lights from headlamps and flashlights now starting to gather at the summit.
-Well, luck was not on our side, there’s no sea of clouds.
+Well, luck was not on our side, there was no sea of clouds.
 But, as soon as the first light from the sun came to the horizon, everything changed.
-From pitch black, outlines of the mountains started to appear, grasslands started to spread and the rays of the sun shining upon us.
-All was beautiful.
+From pitch black, outlines of the mountains started to appear, grasslands started to spread, and the rays of the sun shone upon us.
+Everything was beautiful.
 After all the efforts and hardships, I have climbed and endured Mt.
 Pulag.
 I am on top of the world.
 If the view after the Mossy forest is beautiful, this is better.
 I felt fulfilled.
 Words cannot describe the feeling up there.

 After a lot of pictures, we returned back to the campsite and got ready for the descent.
 I am energized as if nothing happened to me the day before.